canonical-websites/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 Before we can start the continuous delivery of snaps to the store, we will need a project with snap packaging hosted on GitHub.

 If you already have your project in GitHub packaged as a snap, you can skip this step and jump straight to the next one.
 If you have your project in GitHub but haven’t packaged it yet, we have many tutorials that can help you making your snap.
-The “[Create your first snap]” tutorial is a good place to start.
+The "[Create your first snap]" tutorial is a good place to start.

 Let’s set up one GitHub project here, in case you don’t have one ready.